kursadsahin0/KursatSahin/README.md

-I'm looking for a Front-end position.
+I'm looking for a Java developer position.

-✅ I’m interested in Web development since second year of the university.
-I started to develop Project with Javascript and React.
+✅ I’m interested in Java programming language since second year of the university.
+I started to develop Project with Java.

 💭 I develope myself in terms of research, self-motivation and acquiring different abilities.